THERAPY FOR WOMEN BY WOMEN IN BIRMINGHAM, AL

 Self as context

-You are not your thoughts.
-You are not your anxiety.
-You are the one who notices them — the steady place that exists underneath all of the noise.
-This shift alone can be profoundly relieving for women who have spent years feeling defined by their struggles.
+You are not your thoughts or your anxiety.
+You are the one who notices them — the steady place underneath the noise.
+For women who’ve spent years feeling defined by their struggles, this shift alone can be profoundly relieving.

 05